 Dependence on mobile rather than fixed-line broadband means that unmetered pricing, or unlimited data use, is not very common in Africa.
 The mobile phone revolution has however opened the door to private sector investment in telecoms and now new business models and services have extended sustainable communication services significantly further.
 The value chain of digital infrastructure networks has been unbundled and new private sector players are developing network infrastructure like independent broadband operators and tower companies.
 Previously, to enter a market, an operator needed to invest in international (first mile), national (middle mile), and end-user (last mile) infrastructure.
 Now there is competition in each of these segments in most Member States of the African Union, with specialist service and infrastructure providers either competing or providing services to vertically-integrated network operators.

 Furthermore, currently, submarine cables bring the necessary international connectivity to coastal areas, and some non-coastal countries are making remarkable efforts to connect their territory through terrestrial network infrastructures, but this is only the first step of the digital infrastructure.
 Currently, a very large part of the IT content consumed in Africa comes from outside and Data Centers are the digital infrastructure that will allow the development of a local digital industry.
-Therefore, Africa needs Tier III and Tier IV Data Center Infrastructure designed to host mission critical servers and computer systems, with fully redundant subsystems.
+Therefore, Africa needs Data Center Infrastructure designed to host mission critical servers and computer systems, with fully redundant subsystems.
 The main benefit of this infrastructure localization on the continent will be cost savings on international connectivity and the latency decrease that will deliver a better application performance.
 The second interest is respect for data sovereignty, even though Africa is at the moment less restrictive, soon it will be necessary to ensure localization of all private data of Africa’s citizens.

 As for the postal world and particularly African Postal Services are at a major crossroads with the development of the digital economy, which is leading to a decline in traditional mail volumes.
 Some countries are moving forward but the majority of the Post Offices on the continent remain with outdated equipment, lack of electricity and Internet Connectivity and the staff needs to be capacitated with the required skills for the industrial revolution 4.0.